ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 **ARTICLE 6.
 OFFICERS, EMPLOYEES AND CONTRACTORS.**

+// can elect officers if you want (by DAO Resolution), but certainly not necessary

 Section 1.
 Officers.
-The Officers of this Foundation may include a President, Secretary, and Treasurer, each of whom shall be elected by the Board of Directors.
+The Officers of this Foundation may include a President, Secretary, and Treasurer, each of whom shall be elected by the Board of Directors as instructed by DAO Resolution.
 Any two or more offices may be held by the same person.
 A failure to elect a President or Treasurer shall not affect the existence of the Foundation[ but there must always be a “qualified person” as defined in the Act appointed as Secretary].

 Section 2.
 Election and Term of Office.
 Any Officers of the Foundation may be elected by DAO Resolution.
 Each Officer shall hold office until his or her successor shall have been duly elected and shall have qualified, or until his or her death, or until he or she shall resign or shall have been removed in the manner hereinafter provided.